 His speech was credited with preventing rioting in Indianapolis on a night when riots broke out in many other parts of the country.

 Many in the Democratic Party felt that Kennedy had only entered the election when McCarthy’s performance showed there was support for an anti-war campaign; nevertheless, he won a number of the primaries although he was defeated by McCarthy in Oregon.

 In the UK it was a hot summer as I remember and I went with one of my friends to see the movie 2001: A Space Odyssey.
 It was a stunning visual feast although I later had to buy the book by Arthur C Clarke to understand a lot of it.
 My Mother was amazed.
 I can still hear her now: ‘A beautiful hot day and you have spent it in the picture house?’

 On June 4th Kennedy beat McCarthy in a close contest in California.
 After a brief victory speech at the Ambassador Hotel he was shot by an assassin shortly after midnight on the 5th.
-I was 11 years old at the time, an English schoolboy a thousand miles away in England and shocked by the shooting.
-I remember hearing the news on television sometime in the afternoon or early evening.
+I was 11 years old at the time, an English schoolboy a thousand miles away in England and I was shocked by the news.
+I remember hearing about the shooting on television sometime in the afternoon or early evening.
 It was a Wednesday, not that I remember that, I had to look it up, and I slipped out into the garden to say a silent prayer for Kennedy hoping he would live.
 He died in hospital some hours later.